screensteps/screensteps-cl-exporter/README.md

-## ScreenSteps Command Line Exporter
+# ScreenSteps Command Line Exporter

 This is the source code for the ScreenSteps command line exporter.
-It is writtne in Python.
+It is written in Python.

 ## Usage